West Chicago Prairie

 Maps

-The main entrance is on the east side of Industrial Drive 0.5 mile south of Hawthorne Lane.
+The parking lot is on the east side of Industrial Drive 0.5 mile south of Hawthorne Lane.
+The preserve does not have any established trails.

 Hours